cmus/cmus/README.md

 After running configure you can see from the generated `config.mk` file what features have been configured in (see the `CONFIG_*` options).

-NOTE: For some distributions you need to install development versions of the dependencies.
+*Note*: For some distributions you need to install development versions of the dependencies.
 For example if you want to use 'mad' input plugin (mp3) you need to install `libmad0-dev` (Debian) or `libmad-devel` (RPM) package.
 After installing dependencies you need to run `./configure`